droonga/droonga.org/tutorial/1.0.9/add-replica/index.md

                      via node1 (this host)"
 ~~~

- * You must specify the host name of the new replica node, via the `--host` option.
+ * You must specify the host name (or the IP address) of the new replica node, via the `--host` option.
- * You must specify the host name of an existing node of the cluster, via the `--replica-source-host` option.
+ * You must specify the host name (or the IP address) of an existing node of the cluster, via the `--replica-source-host` option.
- * You must specify the host name of the working machine via the `--receiver-host` option.
+ * You must specify the host name (or the IP address) of the working machine via the `--receiver-host` option.

 Then the command automatically starts to synchronize all data of the cluster to the new replica node.
 After data is successfully synchronized, the node restarts and joins to the cluster automatically.